ssp21/ssp21-spec/ssp21.md

 to create a pair of session keys.

-4. The master receives the *REPLY_HANDSHAKE_BEGIN* message and validates that it trusts the public key via the certificate data.
+4. The master receives the *REPLY_HANDSHAKE_BEGIN* message and validates that it trusts the public key via the certificate chain.

     * The master mixes the entire received message into its copy of the *handshake hash*.

-    * The master then uses the same KDF to derive the same set of keys.
+    * The master then uses the same KDF to derive the same pair of keys.

 ### Security Properties